A Taxing Issue - Reading Comprehension

 By Brenda B. Covert

-1 You may have noticed--whether you have bought music, candy, or clothing--that the price on the tag is not the price you pay.
-The item may be marked as 99¢, but when the cashier rings it up for you, the cost has risen to more than a dollar!
-You are charged a sales tax.
+1 You may have noticed - whether you have bought music, candy, or clothing - that the price on the tag is not the price you pay.
+The item may be marked as 99 cents, but when you pay for it, the cost has risen to more than a dollar!
+You have been charged a sales tax.
 How much above one dollar you pay is determined by the location of the store where you made the purchase.
 Each state, county, and city or other municipal district sets its own percentage to collect for sales tax.
 The sales tax that is collected on each transaction is divided among the governing bodies.
 In other words, the state will collect part of the sales tax that you paid.
 The county will get a portion, and so will the city.

 3 Taxes are not a modern invention.
 Governments have been taxing people for thousands of years!
 The inscription on an ancient clay tablet found in what is now Iraq gives us a clue to the people's feelings about taxation: "You can have a lord, you can have a king, but the man to fear is a tax collector."
 Ancient Egyptians paid taxes on everything they owned.
-Can you imagine a tax collector walking into your room and counting the CD's in your music collection, your video games, the money in your wallet, and your pets--and then handing you a bill for what you owe the government for the privilege of owning those things?
+Can you imagine a tax collector walking into your room and counting the CDs in your music collection, your video games, the money in your wallet, and your pets - and then handing you a bill for what you owe the government for the privilege of owning those things?
 That's the sort of thing people had to put up with in the past.
-In some cultures, anyone who didn't pay his taxes could be beaten or sold into slavery.
+In some cultures, anyone who didn't pay his taxes could be beaten, put into prison, or sold into slavery.
 Today, if you don't pay your taxes or if you lie about what you owe, you could go to jail.